Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models

 \section{Abstract}

 Computational learning theory states that many classes of boolean formulas are learnable in polynomial time.
 This paper addresses the understudied subject of how, in practice, such formulas can be learned by deep neural networks.
-Specifically, we analyse boolean formulas associated with the decision version of combinatorial optimisation problems, model sampling benchmarks, and random 3-CNFs with varying degrees of constrainedness.
-Our extensive experiments indicate that: (i) regardless of the combinatorial optimisation problem, relatively small and shallow neural networks are very good approximators of the associated formulas; (ii) smaller formulas seem harder to learn, possibly due to the fewer positive (satisfying) examples available; and (iii) interestingly, underconstrained 3-CNF formulas are more challenging to learn than overconstrained ones.
-Source code and relevant datasets are publicly available\footnote{\url{https://github.com/machine-reasoning-ufrgs/mlbf}}.
+Specifically, we analyze boolean formulas associated with model-sampling benchmarks, combinatorial optimization problems, and random 3-CNFs with varying degrees of constrainedness.
+Our experiments indicate that: (i) neurosymbolic learning generalizes better than purely rule-based systems and symbolic approaches; (ii) relatively small and shallow neural networks are very good approximators of formulas associated with combinatorial optimization problems; (iii) smaller formulas seem harder to learn, possibly due to the fewer positive (satisfying) examples available; and (iv) interestingly, underconstrained 3-CNF formulas are more challenging to learn than overconstrained ones.
+Such findings pave the way for a better understanding, construction, and use of neurosymbolic AI methods.